Professor Katerina Michaelides

 Research interests

 Katerina is a Professor of Dryland Hydrology in the School of Geographical Sciences at the University of Bristol, the co-lead of the Water Theme of the Cabot Institute for the Environment, and an Associate Researcher in the Earth Research Institute at University of California Santa Barbara (UCSB).
-She received her PhD in Hydrology of Arid Environments from King’s College London in 2000.
-She comes from the Mediterranean island of Cyprus.
+She received both her BSc in Geography and PhD in Hydrology of Arid Environments from King’s College London.
+She comes from the Mediterranean island of Cyprus which forms a big part of the inspiration and fascination with arid environments.

 Katerina has been awarded research grants from many funders including the UKRI Global Challenges Research Fund, the Royal Society, the UK Natural Environment Research Council (NERC), and the EU Horizon 2020 program.